jarvispact/nope/docs/blog-post-get-schwifty/post.md

     });
 ```

 Again you have to provide at least a `code` and a `message`, a `details` object is optional and you are free to put there whatever you want.
-Great.
 Now we have some constraints, but what will we do with them?
 Well, we need to adapt our `string` schema constructor function a bit to be able to pass this constraints, so we can call it within the validate function of our schema.

 ```ts
 export const string = <C extends Constraint>(constraints: Array<C>) => {